inner-product/mystery-advanced-scala-feb-2022-1/day1.md

 When the data is recursive the method is recursive.

+## Algebras

+Fancy FP word mostly meaning the same as an interface.
+Consists of three parts:

+- constructors create instances of the algebra from some other type.
+E.g. constructors for stream are methods that go from things that are not streams to a stream (`emit`, `constant`, etc.)
+- combinators combine an instance of the algebra and other stuff (which may be another instance of the algebra but may not be) to produce another instance.
+E.g. for stream map combines a stream and a function to produce a new stream
+- interpreters go from an instance of the algebra to something else.
+E.g. for stream foldLeft goes from a stream to a value of type `B`.

 ## Reification

 Abstract: Make the abstract concrete

 Concrete: Make methods into data structures

+Reification is an implementation strategy for interpreters.
+Reify constructors and combinators to create data structure that a "tree walking" interpreter can then process.

 ## Interpreters